gremau/EarthSciNotebook/docs/computing/matlab_notes.md

 Notes for using Matlab effectively for data analysis. **See also:**
 [General programming](programming.md), [Sensor data notes](sensordata_notes.md) pages

+## Installation on linux

+Matlab installer for linux is pretty straightforward these days.
+MATLAB can be installed in /usr/local/ unless there is not enough space (3-6 GB depending on toolboxes).

+To get a desktop launcher in the menu (with icon), do:

+	sudo wget http://upload.wikimedia.org/wikipedia/commons/2/21/Matlab_Logo.png -O /usr/share/icons/matlab.png

+then make a matlab.desktop file in /usr/share/applications/ that points to the icon and executes `matlab -desktop`

 ## Put date ticklabels on an X-axis

 When plotting a timeseries it is often hard to tell when the data is